88 Absolutely Brilliant Uses for Old Socks

 These uses for old socks will finally give those lonely orphan socks that you've been accumulating for years a purpose.

 These next 13 uses for old socks can help you around the house.
-Use it to hold your jewelry when you travel.
+Use it as a makeshift travel jewelry case to hold your jewelry when you travel.
 The sock will provide cushioning and it will also (hopefully) deter thieves.
-Check out these ways you can recycle just about anything.

 Use spare socks when you need to pack breakables like glasses or vases or use them as padding in boxes.